 Case Report: this is a presentation of clinical cases of medical interest, accompanied by a review of the literature, based on the exposure of the epidemiologically usual and what it was found in the case.
-Minimum 20 references are included in the text.
+It must include informed consent and approval by the ethics committee; minimum 20 references are included in the text.